yalue/fsm_designer/README.md

    allows for saving designs and modifying them later.
 (Quite useful when you have large diagrams--the most likely ones to contain mistakes!)

- - Made it automatically crop the PNG output!
+ - Made it automatically crop the PNG output.

  - Allowed adjusting circle sizes, to fit more text if needed.